sveinung/writings/maintainable_backbone_tests.md

  };
 ```

-In the end the test looks like this:
+And now we are getting somewhere!
+With this change our test looks like
+this:

 ```javascript
  it('saves the book', function() {